inbzar/docs/apps/docs/content/modules/regions-and-currencies/currencies.md

 Currencies are used to define the price of products, services, and other monetary details in a commerce system.

-Medusa supports multi-currency within your commerce store.
+InBzar supports multi-currency within your commerce store.
 You can specify prices per currency, and even per region.
 This means that you can serve customers globally without limitations related to pricing.

 ---